8 Apple Science Activities Perfectly Made for a Preschooler

 Labeling a Diagram

-New discovery for my tots: When you slice an apple in half, the seeds are splayed out in a star.
-I felt like a magician when I showed them because of the amazed looks on their faces.
+A new discovery for my tots: When you slice an apple in half, the seeds are splayed out in a star.
+I felt like a magician when I showed them this because of the amazed looks on their faces.
 Incredible!

 As I cut the apple apart, we talked about the various parts.
 Starting with the skin, I said, “This is the skin.
 Hmm.
 We have skin on our bodies, too.
 What do you suppose the skin does?”
 It protects the precious fruit and our precious bodies, of course!

-Then, I showed them the stem and asked, “What does the stem look like to you?”
+Then, I showed them the stem and asked, “What does it look like to you?”
 Instantly, the answer was, “Stick!”
 And so I asked, “Why is it a stick?”
-It was a little more difficult for my little ones to figure out that it’s because it grew on a tree, but it’s okay.
-Asking questions like this is a great way to engage children in inquiry and can lead to critical thinking about other things, too!
-That’s our goal – to make them critical thinkers.
-Boom!
+It was a little more difficult for my little ones to figure out that it was because it grew on a tree, but it was okay.

 Materials: